Skip to product information

 Delivery & Support +

-This qualification is delivered entirely via our online platform and mobile app for real-time evidence upload, tracking and feedback.
+This qualification is delivered via our online platform and mobile app for real-time evidence upload, tracking and feedback.

 Recognition of Prior Learning (RPL) is fully supported.
 Learners with substantial existing evidence (e.g. previous projects, CPD records, prior NVQs) may claim credit against units.
 Your assessor will review this during induction and map it to the relevant performance and knowledge criteria.

-Course Structure +
+Course Structure and Units +

 To achieve the NOCN Level 6 NVQ Diploma in Construction Contracting Operations Management (Construction), you must complete all 5 mandatory units and at least 4 optional units (minimum total of 9 units).